BantamJoe/Machine-Learning-With-Unity-1/README.md

 # Machine-Learning-With-Unity

-For this repo we will be working in Unity 2017.3.1f to train on various scenarios with Machine Learning techniques using ML-Agents: https://github.com/Unity-Technologies/ml-agents
+For this repo i will be working in Unity 2017.3.1f to train various scenarios with Machine Learning agent techniques using ML-Agents: https://github.com/Unity-Technologies/ml-agents

 Specifically PPO ( Proximal Policy Optimization ) Reinforcement Learning

-We use the following in our simulation:
+We use the following:
 - Jupyter
-- Matplotlib
-- numpy
-- Python
 - CUDA toolkit 9.0
 - TensorFlow (1.4) (Training)